Science for the Public

 The Academy of Science presents science speakers, community-wide public talks, workshops and panel discussions to increase awareness and understanding of science and its powerful role in our public and private lives.
 The Academy does not endorse any company, institution, or individual.

-Generous funding for Science for the Public is provided in part by Nestle Purina Petcare and the Gertrude and William A. Bernoudy Foundation.
+Funding for Science for the Public is provided in part by Nestle Purina Petcare, The Boeing Company, the Employees Community Fund of Boeing St. Louis, and the Gertrude and William A. Bernoudy Foundation.

 Art & Science // Making Creative Connections